What do your insects eat?

 We farm three main species that are approved by our state biosecurity regulators.
 These are crickets, mealworms and woodies.

-In Australia only the Achetta domesticus cricket is legal to farm and sell.
+In Australia only the Achetta domesticus cricket is legal to farm and sell for human consumption.

 How do you farm your insects?